Goal-directed graph construction using reinforcement learning: Learning to Build Robust Graphs with Function Approximation

 where $\left[\ \cdot, \cdot \right]$ represents concatenation.
 This lets the model learn \textit{combinations} of relevant node features (e.g., that connecting two central nodes has high Q-value).
 The use of GNNs has several advantages: firstly, the parameters $\Theta=\{\theta^{(i)}\}_{i=1}^{6}$ can be learned in a goal-directed fashion for the RL objective, allowing for flexibility in the learned representation.
-Secondly, the embeddings have the potential to generalize to larger graphs since they control how to combine node features of neighbors in the message passing rounds and are not restricted to graphs of a particular size.
+Secondly, the embeddings have the potential to generalise to larger graphs since they control how to combine node features of neighbours in the message passing rounds and are not restricted to graphs of a particular size.
+We note that the underlying S2V parameters $\theta^{(1)}, \theta^{(2)}$ are shared between the two Q-function parametrisations.